JamyJones/jjdgdjf/msg.md

-Hey among software developers what is the highest paid rank
+Hey among software developers what is the highest paid rank per month